Mileena28/Mileena28.github.io/astrology-content/tarot/major-arcana.md

-# The Hedge Witch Cards: Major Arcana - "The Old Roads"
+# The Blood and Bone Cards: Major Arcana

 ## Understanding Blood and Bone